-Title I programs
+Title I Programs:

-All District schools receive Title I funds which are provided to supplement instructional services and activities in order to improve the educational opportunities of educationally disadvantaged or deprived children.
-The District maintains programs, activities, and procedures for the involvement of parents/guardians of students receiving services, or enrolled in programs, under Title I. These programs, activities, and procedures are described in School-level compacts.
-Each Building Principal or designee shall develop a School-Level Parental Involvement Compact according to Title I requirements.
+The Superintendent or designee shall pursue funding under Title I, Improving the Academic Achievement of the Disadvantaged, of the Elementary and Secondary Education Act, to supplement instructional services and activities in order to improve the educational opportunities of educationally disadvantaged or deprived children.
+The District maintains programs, activities, and procedures for the engagement of parents/guardians and families of students receiving services, or enrolled in programs, under Title I. These programs, activities, and procedures are described in District-level and School-level compacts.
+Each Building Principal or designee shall develop a School-Level Parent and Family Engagement Compact according to Title I requirements.
+BOE Policy 6:170

-Program for the Gifted
+Program for the Gifted:

 The Superintendent or designee shall implement an education program for gifted and talented learners that is responsive to student needs and is within the budget parameters as set by the Board.
-The Challenge Program is the District response to the needs of these students.
 Eligibility to participate in the gifted program shall not be conditioned upon race, religion, sex, disability, or any factor other than the student's identification as gifted or talented.
-In order to allow the Board of Education to monitor this policy, the Superintendent or designee shall report at least annually on the status of the District's gifted program.
+The Board of Education will monitor this program's performance by meeting periodically with the Superintendent or designee to determine and/or review the indicators and data that evidence whether the educational program for gifted and talented learners is accomplishing its goals and objectives and is otherwise in compliance with this policy.
+BOE Policy 6:130

-Student Assistance
+Student Assistance: